So What Does a Respiratory Therapist Do?

 Tell Me More About Financial Aid and the Course Load?

-Students who establish a “Pre-Respiratory Therapy” major should stay in contact with their advisor.
-The first fall semester is 10 semester hours and students usually take Medical Terminology (RESP 2110) or Introduction to Research Methods (HLPR 2000) in the fall to achieve a full load.
+The first fall semester after being accepted into the Respiratory Therapy program is 10 semester hours and students usually take Medical Terminology (RESP 2110), Bioethics (RADS 3455) or Introduction to Research Methods (HLPR 2000) to achieve a full load.
 Every other semester (5 in all) are full-time (> or = 12 hours).
 There are fees assessed by the program to cover materials needed in laboratories and safety equipment.
-Classes in the major will start in August, and we go 5 semesters, including the externship.
+Classes in the major will start in August, and we go 5 semesters, including the internship.